wisogetnid/roll20-dnd-5e-macros/src/monster-template/traits-ability-explanation.md

 ```
 %{selected|repeating_npcaction_$1_npc_action}
 ```
-When on a concrete monster, add or remove attacks according to the monster's attack abilities
+When on a specific monster, add or remove attacks according to the monster's attack abilities

 ### Trait:1
 ```